Crocoddyl

 In this documentation, you will find the usual description of the library functionalities, a quick tutorial to catch over the mathematics behind the implementation, a bunch of examples about how to implement optimal control problems and a set of practical exercices for beginners.

-Crocoddyl is best installed from APT packaging on Ubuntu 16.04 and 18.04, from our repository. <– On Mac OS X, we support the installation of Pinocchio through the Homebrew package manager. --> On systems for which binaries are not provided, installation from source should be straightforward.
+Crocoddyl can be installed using a number of different options: APT packaging on Ubuntu 18.04 and 20.04, conda, Pip and from source.
+On systems for which binaries are not provided, installation from source should be straightforward.
 Every release is validated in the main Linux distributions and Mac OS X.

 Simplest example with compilation command